wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 7 And they captured the place ; and with the fury of demons they murdered, with the tomahawk, the men, the women, and the infants that were in and about the fort, sparing neither age nor sex ; and slaying the prisoners that begged for mercy.

-8 And the number of the people cf Columbia that were massacred and burnt alive in their houses, that day, was about four hundred ; however, there were an hundred savages slain.
+8 And the number of the people of Columbia that were massacred and burnt alive in their houses, that day, was about four hundred ; however, there were an hundred savages slain.

 9 For it was a sore fight ; and Beasly, who commanded the fort, fought hard against them ; howbeit, he was slain.